 Celebrity residents have included the likes of Elvis Presley, Frank Sinatra and Dean Martin.
 More recently, Jennifer Aniston and Jane Fonda have lived in the neighborhood.

 Trousdale Estates are located north east of Greystone Mansion.
-Head north from W. Sunset Blvd on Mountain Dr. (turn onto Loma Vista Dr.) or N. Hillcrest Road.
+Head north from West Sunset Boulevard on Mountain Drive (turn onto Loma Vista Drive) or North Hillcrest Road.